bjohnson05/CMSI387/README.md

 1. <strong>Download a copy of the free VM</strong> from Oracle called <q>Virtual Box</q> and install it.
 Versions are available for both Windows [I used version 6.0.4-128413-Win.exe] and Mac [I used 6.0.0-127566-OSX.dmg], so you should be able to do this without regard to which platform you use.
 There may be later versions available, and they should work.
 I have found that when I started up the installed versions, I got a notification [on mac] that there is a later version available.
 If that is the case for you, go ahead and install the later version &ndash; it won't corrupt anything you've done previously.
 Virtual Box is available for free from: [this site](https://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html)
 1. <strong>Download a copy of Ubuntu Linux</strong> from the Ubuntu website.
 I used version 18.10, which is the SECOND green button on the page.
 The "LTS" button is for "Long Term Support" and the 18.10 version still has 9 months of support if you want it.
 Ubuntu is available for free from: [here](https://www.ubuntu.com/download/desktop)
-1. <strong>When you've downloaded it</strong> [it's an <q>iso</q> file] you need to make a new <q>machine</q>
-                 on your Virtual Box VM.
+1. <strong>When you've downloaded it</strong> [it's an <q>iso</q> file] you need to make a new <q>machine</q> on your Virtual Box VM.
 Start up the VM, then click the <q>new</q> icon to make a new machine.
 Call it whatever you like [I used <q>ubuntuv1</q> so I can make more with successive numbers in case of a mistake].
 Make sure you select the Linux install [which appears automatically if you name your VM instance with the word ubuntu in it] and click next.
 Reportedly you should use at least 4GB of RAM for this instance, so set the slider accordingly, and click next.
-You can take the defaults for the rest of the selections.</li>
+You will also need to give yourself a 40GB hard drive to be able to successfully compile.
+I tried it with 10, 20, and 30 GB drives and it failed on all of them.
+You can take the defaults for the rest of the selections.
 1. <strong>Start the VM you just built</strong>, and us it to install Ubuntu.
 There are a number of screens that will be required on this first start up and install, but once you have it up and running, it will start Linux automatically every time you start this particular VM instance.
 DON'T WORRY about the prompt that says something about <q>erasing your hard disk</q>&hellip; this is just erasing the VIRTUAL MACHINE'S HARD DISK, not the real one on your computer.
-Also, REMEMBER YOUR PASSWORD as this will be used to log in and to do <q>sudo</q> tasks later.</li>
+Also, REMEMBER YOUR PASSWORD as this will be used to log in and to do <q>sudo</q> tasks later.
 1. <strong>Start Ubuntu</strong>, if it isn't already started, and wait for it to load completely and display the desktop.
 Click on the little arrow in the upper right corner of the Ubuntu screen, then click the tool icon.
 Click the PRIVACY tab and turn screen lock off.
-Then click the POWER tab and make sure power saving is set to NEVER blank the screen.</li>
+Then click the POWER tab and make sure power saving is set to NEVER blank the screen.
-1. <strong>Check if GCC is loaded</strong>: open a terminal window in Ubuntu and run the command <q>gcc</g>
+1. <strong>Check if GCC is loaded</strong>: open a terminal window in Ubuntu and run the command <q>gcc</g> to check.
-                 to check.
 If it's not there, you can get it by doing <q>sudo apt install gcc</q> to get it.
 When it is finished, type <q>gcc</q> again to make sure it's working.
-NOTE THAT THIS IS A DIFFERENT INSTANCE than the one you installed on your HOST machine to do homework and exercises!</li>
+NOTE THAT THIS IS A DIFFERENT INSTANCE than the one you installed on your HOST machine to do homework and exercises!
-1. <strong>Download the source code and build Linux</strong>: this sounds easier than it turns out to be.
-                 There are a number of errors that will appear.
-Some of them have fairly straightforward solutions, some of them aren't as easy to find and implement fixes.
-Here are some hints:
-                 <ul><li>check out <a href='https://askubuntu.com/'>askubuntu.com</a> for help &ndash; this site can be your
+1. Check out [askubuntu.com](https://askubuntu.com/) for help &ndash; this site can be your best friend
-                         best friend</li>
-                     <li>check out <a href='https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel'>this page</a> for some help
-                         and advice on the overall process of downloading the source and building the project; make sure you build it BEFORE you modify it, to prove the build process works, THEN do your modification</a></li>
+1. Check out [the build your own kernel page](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel) for some help and advice on the overall process of downloading the source and building the project; make sure you build it BEFORE you modify it, to prove the build process works, THEN do your modification
-                     <li>note that building a NEW kernel takes several hours to compile; however, building the EXISTING
-                         kernel only takes a few minutes, since you didn't change any code [yet].</li>
+1. Note that building a NEW kernel takes several hours to compile; however, building the EXISTING kernel only takes a few minutes, since you didn't change any code [yet].
-                     <li>run the build from the directory level ABOVE the <q>debian</q> directory in your home structure</li>
-                     <li>you WILL do a lot of googling for this assignment, but there have been thousands of people who
-                         have come before you and have solved these problems, so you CAN find an answer</li>
-                     <li>the <q>sudo</q> command will give you a temporary access as if you were the root user;  you will
-                         need the account password you set up when you installed Ubuntu on your VM</li>
+1. The <q>sudo</q> command will give you a temporary access as if you were the root user;  you will need the account password you set up when you installed Ubuntu on your VM
-                     <li>the <q>fakeroot</q> command is also very helpful, and sometimes you need to use them together to
-                         get things to work.
-I've had success with <q>sudo fakeroot</q> when the command didn't work for either of them independently</li>
+1. The <q>fakeroot</q> command is also very helpful, and sometimes you need to use them together to get things to work.
+I've had success with <q>sudo fakeroot</q> when the command didn't work for either of them independently
-                     <li>run <q>sudo software-properties-gtk</q> to get a dialog box that has a check box which will enable
-                         downloading the source code</li>
+1. Run <q>sudo software-properties-gtk</q> to get a dialog box that has a check box which will enable downloading the source code
-                     <li>run <q>sudo apt-get update</q> to update the <code>apt-get</code> utility</li>
+1. Run <q>sudo apt-get update</q> to update the <code>apt-get</code> utility
-                     <li>run <q>sudo vi /etc/apt/sources.list</q> to check the version of Ubuntu that will be built</li>
-                     <li>run <q>sudo apt-get install dpkg-dev</q> to install the <code>dpkg-dev</code> package if it is
+1. Run <q>sudo apt-get install dpkg-dev</q> to install the <code>dpkg-dev</code> package if it is missing</li>
-                         missing</li>
-                     <li>run <q>sudo apt-get dist-upgrade</q> to upgrade the distribution manager utility; this will NOT
-                         update the UBUNTU O/S, it will ONLY do the distribution manager</li>
+1. Run <q>sudo apt-get dist-upgrade</q> to upgrade the distribution manager utility; this will NOT update the UBUNTU O/S, it will ONLY do the distribution manager
-                     <li>check out <a href='http://forns.lmu.build/classes/spring-2018/cmsi-387/homework/hw3/homework-3.html'>
-                         Dr. Forney's homework 3 page</a> for more helpful information, including some fun XKCD comics; there are also some helpful links and advice</li>
+1. Check out [Dr. Forney's homework 3 page](http://forns.lmu.build/classes/spring-2018/cmsi-387/homework/hw3/homework-3.html) for more helpful information, including some fun XKCD comics; there are also some helpful links and advice
-                     <li>Remember that the <q>frustration</q> is part of the <q>fun</q>&hellip;</li>
+1. Remember that the <q>frustration</q> is part of the <q>fun</q>&hellip;
-                 </ul></li>
 1. <strong>Here is a list of things to do</strong> that helped my get my build completed:</br>
                  <blockquote>
                     <pre>